Bumblebee202111/doubean-public/README.md

 ### Source Code Status

-Only selected source code from a private project is shared here to mitigate potential issues.
-More may be synced later (WIP).
+Only selected source code from a private project is shared here to avoid potential issues.
+More may be synced later.

 ### Guidelines

-- For personal learning & exploration.
+- For personal learning & exploration
-- Please avoid wide promotion.
+- Please avoid wide promotion

 ## Tech Stack